jelhub/scimgateway/README.md

 - Right click task - **End**, verify process node.exe have been terminated and disappeared from task manager
 - **Reboot** server and verify ScimGateway have been automatically started

+## Running as a isolated virtual Docker container
+On Linux systems we may also run ScimGateway as a Docker image (using docker-compose)

+* Docker Pre-requisites:
+**docker-ce
+docker-compose**

+- Install ScimGateway within your own package and copy provided docker files:

+		mkdir /opt/myScimGateway
+		cd /opt/myScimGateway
+		npm init -y
+		npm install scimgateway --save
+		cp ./config/docker/* .

+	**docker-compose.yml**   <== Here is where you would set the exposed port and environment
+	**Dockerfile**   <== Main dockerfile
+	**DataDockerfile**   <== Handles volume mapping

+- Create a scimgateway user on your Linux VM.

+		adduser scimgateway

+- Create a directory on your VM host for the scimgateway configs:

+		mkdir /home/scimgateway/config

+- Copy your updated configuration file e.g. scimgateway/config/plugin-loki.json to /home/scimgateway/config.
+Use scp to perform the copy.

+	NOTE: /home/scimgateway/config is where all of important configuration and loki datastore will reside.  **Outside of the running docker container.
+If you upgrade scimgateway you won't loose you configurations and data.**

+- Build docker images and start it up

+		docker-compose up --build -d

+	NOTE: Add the -d flag to run the command above detached.

+	Be sure to confirm that port 8880 is available with a simple http request

+	If using default plugin-loki and we have configured `{"persistence": true}`, we could confirm scimgateway created loki.db:

+		su scimgateway
+		cd /home/scimgateway/config
+		ls loki.db

+To view the logs:
+`docker logs scimgateway`

+To execute command within your running container:
+`docker exec scimgateway <bash command>`

+To stop scimgateway:
+`docker-compose stop`

+To restart scimgateway:
+`docker-compose start`

+To upgrade scimgateway docker image (remove the old stuff before running docker-compose up --build):

+	docker rm scimgateway
+	docker rm $(docker ps -a -q); docker rmi $(docker images -q -f "dangling=true")

 ## CA Provisioningserver - SCIM Endpoint

 Using the CA Provisioning Manager we have to configure